 Class 2 consists of the priority claim of the Internal Revenue Service (the "IRS").
 The IRS has filed a proof of claim against Pioneer in the amount of \$1,109.32, of which \$1,055.93 is entitled to priority.
 The IRS has filed a proof of claim against Transport in the amount of \$2,750.00, all of which is entitled to priority.
-The total priority claim of the IRS against the Debtors is \$3,805.93 (
+The total priority claim of the IRS against the Debtors is \$3,805.93.
+The Debtors intend to object to this claim.

-The Debtors will pay the principal amount of \$3,805.93 to the IRS at 3% interest in 72 monthly payments.
+If the Objection is not successful, the Debtors will pay the principal amount of \$3,805.93 to the IRS at 3% interest in 72 monthly payments.
 The general unsecured amount of \$53.39 will be treated as though it were a separate claim in Class 15, containing general unsecured creditors.

-Payments to Class 2 will start on the fifth day of the first full calendar month following the Effective Date of the Plan.
+Payments to Class 2 will start on the fifth day of the first full calendar month following the entry of a final and non-appealable order allowing the claim of the IRS.